 I never know when these dreams will happen.
 They have happened on shift.
 I know I make moaning sounds because my wife wakes me up at home when she hears me.
 I guess I haven't cried out loud enough at the station.

-About ten years ago, I entered a writing contest.
+About a dozen years ago, I entered a writing contest.
 The goal was to write a memoir in which you had to use the title of your memoir in the first paragraph.
 Those were the only guidelines.
 I wrote my memoir - "Subjected."
 I didn't win any recognition.
 What I did win was the realization that I could write about an experience that probably started it all.
 If you want to read that memoir, continue to the next section and kick back for about ten minutes.
 It doesn't take long to read about what has caused my thirty years of nightmares.